michaels2533/git-js-pairing-lab/README.md

 ### Bonus

+Once you reach the bonus problems, divide up the questions that you will each be working on.
+Instead of pair programming and alternating pushing and pulling, you will switch to **parallel programming** using branches.
+Read about the [Git Branching and PR process](https://marcylabschool.gitbook.io/marcy-lab-school-docs/fullstack-curriculum/mod-0-command-line-interfaces-git-and-github/4-git-branching) and attempt to implement it for this lab!
+You will need to each create your own branch, submit PRs for your partner to review and merge, and then handle merging branches.
+You got this!

 11. Write a function `printTime` that prints out the current time in the format `HH:MM:ss`.
 Do not hard code the hour, minute, or seconds values.

 12. Write a function `isLeapYear` to determine whether a given year is a [leap year](https://www.rmg.co.uk/stories/topics/which-years-are-leap-years-can-you-have-leap-seconds#:~:text=To%20be%20a%20leap%20year,2028%20are%20all%20leap%20years.) in the Gregorian calendar.